rbatorsky/intro-to-ngs-bioinformatics/lessons/01_Setup.md

 ```

 Under `blocks` you will see the amount of storage you are using, and under quota you see your quota.
-Here, the user has used 1222M/5120M and has enough space for our 500M analysis.
+Here, the user has used 1222M of the available 5120M and has enough space for our analysis.

 2. If you do not have 500M available, you may have space in a project directory for your lab.
 These are located in `/cluster/tufts` with names like `/cluster/tufts/labname/username/`.
 If you don't know whether you have project space, please email [tts-research@tufts.edu](mailto:tts-research@tufts.edu).

 ## Download the data
-1. Get an interaction session on a compute node by typing:
+1. Get an interaction session on a compute node (3 hours, 16 Gb memory, 4 cores on 1 node) by typing:

 `srun --pty -t 3:00:00  --mem 16G  -N 1 -n 4 bash`

 2. Change to your home directory

 `cd `

 Or, if you are using a project directory:

 `cd /cluster/tufts/labname/username/`

-3. Copy the course directory:
+3. Copy the course directory and all files in the directory (-R is for recursive):

-`cp /cluster/tufts/bio/tools/intro-to-ngs.tar.gz .`
+`cp -R /cluster/tufts/bio/tools/intro-to-ngs/ .`

 (Also available via:  `git clone https://gitlab.tufts.edu/rbator01/intro-to-ngs.git`)

-4. Unzip the course directory:
-`tar -xvzf intro-to-ngs.tar.gz`

-5. Take a look at the contents by typing:
+4. Take a look at the contents using the `tree` command:

 `tree intro-to-ngs`

 You'll see a list of all files